DarwinBaker/AATool/README.md

 ![](info/preview_overlay.gif)

 ## What is AATool?
 AATool is a standalone program capable of tracking the advancements, statistics, and blocks of one or more players, either on a local world or on a server over the internet.
 Multiple players can even network their trackers together into a co-op lobby for coordinated multi-player speedruns.
-It supports all version of Minecraft from 1.20 all the way back to 1.11.
+It supports all version of Minecraft from the latest release all the way back to 1.11.
 Several different speedrun categories are supported, each with their own specially designed interface, including All Advancements, All Blocks, Half Percent, All Deaths, and more.
 The tracker itself is highly customizable, and countless hours have gone into designing it to be both very pleasing to look at, and as legible/intuitive as possible.

 AATool is used by countless professional speedrunners.
 It includes a built-in leaderboard system complete with up-to-date world records, player ranks & badges, and a whole community tab dedicated to the most skilled Minecraft players in the world and the incredible challenges they have accomplished!

 It also includes the customizable overlay view that you have likely seen if you've watched any All Advancements runs.
 [For a guide on how to set this up yourself, click here!](info/obs.md)

-_As of October 2022, the AATool project now contains over 28,000 lines of code!_ 🎉

 ## Want to Contribute?
 If you find this tool helpful or enjoy watching someone else who does, consider supporting me on [Patreon](https://www.patreon.com/_ctm) or making a [PayPal](https://www.paypal.com/donate?hosted_button_id=EN29468P8CY24) donation!
 This is of course completely optional and this program is and always will be completely free for everyone's use!
 Also, anyone who donates will have their name added to the tool's credits!